dbaldridge-lab/htcf/vscode.md

 ## Prerequisites
 - [Visual Studio Code](https://code.visualstudio.com/) is installed on your local machine
 - WUSTL microsoft account login information
-- Updated ~/.bashrc file on HTCF to include "code" alias.
-[See instructions here.](https://github.com/dbaldridge-lab/htcf/blob/main/bashrc-howto.md)
 - Basic understanding of how to navigate [VSCode GUI](https://code.visualstudio.com/docs/getstarted/userinterface#_views)
 - Know how to open and execute commands in the [integrated terminal](https://code.visualstudio.com/docs/terminal/getting-started)

-## Do this once
 ### 1. Setup code command

 a.
 On your local machine, open Visual Studio Code.